zs0302/Leary-lab-manual/README.md

 When you complete these trainings, save your completion certificates as .pdf files and email to Ms. Vicki Jones (jonesvicki@health.missouri.edu) and cc Dr. Leary.

+2. Data Use Agreement (DUA)

-2. DUA for NIS/HCUP:
+* DUA for NIS/HCUP:

-NIS/HCUP training is located [here](https://www.hcup-us.ahrq.gov/tech_assist/dua.jsp).
+    * NIS/HCUP training is located [here](https://www.hcup-us.ahrq.gov/tech_assist/dua.jsp).
 There are two versions of HCUP training courses, one is a current version, alternative is a text version.
 You can choose one of them.
 Stats volunteers will need to fill out and sign data use agreement and sent it to Dr. Leary.

+* DUA for NSQIP:
+    * The DUA for NSQIP is [here](https://www.facs.org/quality-programs/acs-nsqip/participant-use/puf-form).

 ## File Formatting